richpauloo/AbstR/README.md

 # AbstR

-This R Shiny web application generates random abstracts from fields you define, and helps the user swipe through AGU 2017 conference data.
-This app was inspired by PapR, a “tinder for academic preprints”.
+This R Shiny web application generates random abstracts from fields you define, and helps the user swipe through [American Geophysical Union](https://fallmeeting.agu.org/2017/) 2017 conference data.
+This app was inspired by [PapR](https://jhubiostatistics.shinyapps.io/papr/), a “tinder for academic preprints”.

 Data was obtained from the AGU Open API.